Relationships Are Revolutionary

 RELATIONAL

-Fellows are seeking a community of their peers - and have capacity to contribute to the community as well
+Fellows value community - and have the capacity to contribute back as well

 LEADERSHIP

-Fellows are founder/co-founder of their org and are currently in key decision-making role (ED, CEO, etc)
+Fellows are founders/co-founders, and are in their organization’s key decision-making role (ED, CEO, or equivalent)

 GROWTH POTENTIAL

-Organizations have <$2mil annual budgets and have been in operation for <4 years
+Organizations that have <$2mil budgets and have been in operation for <5 years

 RODDENBERRY FELLOWS

-Roddenberry Fellows are an extraordinary group of activists, leaders, and disruptors who are responding with urgency and creativity to structural inequities, in a climate of increasing polarization and fear.
+Roddenberry Fellows are an extraordinary group of activists, leaders, and disruptors who are responding with urgency and creativity to structural inequities and an enduring climate of increased enmity and blame.

 How it works